Equivalence checking for weak bi-Kleene algebra: From automata to expressions

 The final step is to create an expression $e_p$ that characterises $L_A(p)$, i.e., the pomsets $U$ such that $p \arun{U}_A r$ for some $r \in F$.
 Note that, if this run has exited $Q'$ to reach $s$, then $p \prec_A s$; in particular, this means that once a run has left $Q'$, it cannot pass through (or fork into) states in $Q'$ anymore.
-This means that either $p \arun{U}_A r$ only passes through states in $Q'$, or $p \arun{U}_A r$ eventually leaves $Q'$, never to return again.
+Therefore, $p \arun{U}_A r$ only passes through states in $Q'$, or $p \arun{U}_A r$ eventually leaves $Q'$, never to return again.

 This guides us to define $e_p$ as follows:

 Intuitively, the first term accounts for the possibility that the run from $p$ to some accepting state stays within $Q'$; the second term incorporates that we can reach some $r \prec_A p$ (for which we already have the expression $e_r$, by the main induction hypothesis), whence we reach an accepting state.
 The last term is there to allow for $p$ to accept immediately.